CHiPs44/pascalscript/README.md

 NB:

 - Implement `break` and `continue`?
-- `for` loops will be improved later with `in` keyword for arrays and sets
+- `For` loops will be improved later with `in` keyword for arrays and sets

 ### Procedures